jamielocal/Basic-discord-bot/README.md

 - /ping (gets bot ping)
 - /bothelp (gets bot info such as support server, and invite link)
 - /info (info about the bot, and the code who its by.)

+# Copyright
+i dont care if you credit me or not in the code, but just dont make a bad bot, like one of those Member Boosting ones...
+Just dont do anything bad with it.